gnosischain/documentation/docs/Technical-Guides/account-abstraction/particle-network.md

 keywords: [particle-network,account-abstraction]
 ---

-# Building Account Abstraction with Particle Network
+# Building AA with Particle Network

 With Particle's Smart Wallet-as-a-Service, developers can curate an unparalleled user experience through modular and customizable EOA/AA embedded wallet components.
 Using MPC-TSS for key management, Particle can streamline user onboarding via familiar Web2 accounts—such as Google accounts, email addresses, and phone numbers.